Longwall Street

 Longwall Street is a street in central Oxford, England.
 It runs for about 300 metres along the western flank of Magdalen College.
 A high, imposing 15th century stone wall separates the college from the street along its entire length.
 Behind part of the wall is the college's deer park.
 The street is actually named after the old Oxford city wall to the west of the street, now largely hidden in the grounds of New College.

 Holywell Street and St Cross Road form a junction with the northern end of the street.
 The High forms a junction with the southern end.

 Morris Motors

-In 1902 William Morris (later Lord Nuffield) established his fledgling car business on the site of a disused livery stables in Longwall Street.
-In 1910 he had new premises built on the site for his Morris Motors Limited with a floor area of 4400 sqft, space for 60 cars and showroom display windows.
-The premises are neo-Georgian, designed by the architects Tollit and Lee and built of red brick.
-Production quickly outgrew the site and in 1913 Morris moved it to a new factory in Cowley, southeast of Oxford.
-There is a small display with information about Morris Motors in one of the windows of the former Longwall premises.
+In 1902 William Morris—later known as Lord Nuffield—established his early motor business on the site of disused livery stables in Longwall Street.
+At that stage, the enterprise was modest in scale and operated from adapted premises.

+By 1910, purpose-built facilities had been erected on the same site for Morris Motors Limited.
+The new building provided approximately 4400 sqft of floor space, accommodation for up to 60 cars, and showroom windows facing the street.
+The structure, designed by the architects Tollit and Lee, was executed in red brick in a neo-Georgian style.

+Demand soon exceeded the capacity of the Longwall Street premises.
+In 1913, Morris transferred production to a newly constructed factory at Cowley, to the south-east of Oxford.

+A small display relating to Morris Motors is now exhibited in one of the windows of the former Longwall Street building.